-$2.00 for each hour on River Street parking lots
+$2.50 for each hour on River Street parking lots

-Zone 2: A. The Managed Parking District of the City is the area bounded on the north by the Bay Street, on the east by the eastern curb line of East Broad Street, on the south by the southern curb line of Perry Street, and on the west by the western curb line of Lincoln Street.
+Zone 2: A. The Managed Parking District of the City is the area bounded on the north by Bay Street, on the east by the eastern curb line of East Broad Street, on the south by the southern curb line of Perry Street, and on the west by the western curb line of Lincoln Street.

-Zone 2: B. The Managed Parking District of the City is the area bounded on the north by the Liberty Street, on the east by the eastern curb line of East Broad Street, on the south by the southern curb line of Anderson Street, and on the west by the western curb line of West Boundary Street.
+Zone 2: B. The Managed Parking District of the City is the area bounded on the north by Liberty Street, on the east by the eastern curb line of East Broad Street, on the south by the southern curb line of Anderson Street, and on the west by the western curb line of West Boundary Street.

-Zone 2: $1.00 for each hour
+Zone 2: $1.50 for each hour